 Develop a public policy "ask" and role-play a meeting with a public official to practice attempting to advance a policy priority.
 Space is limited; apply here by February 23.

 UNH’s Research and Large Center Development and Institutional Giving teams will give an overview of their services and how scholars can use them to create effective grant proposals.
 Joined by a proposal-savvy researchers, they’ll address

 - How to find federal and foundation funders

 Panelists include Lynnette Hentges, Research and Large Center Development; Laura Chisholm, Institutional Giving; Ruth Varner, professor of Earth sciences, and Jeannie Sowers, professor of political science.

 Thursday, April 15, 3:30 – 4:30pm

 Hear from your colleagues about how to use social media to communicate scholarship, connect with collaborators, create a personal learning network and increase the impact of your work.
-Panel will include faculty members and graduate students who are active on social media.
-Register here.
+Panel will include four UNH scholars who reflect a range of social media activity:

 Postdoctoral researcher, education